leonsteenkamp/docker-traefik-intro/README.md

 For my example reverse proxy deployment mostly pointed to services running on external hosts and not services running in other docker containers on a docker network.
-The _whoami_ container givues you an idea how labels can be used to configure Traefik.
+The _whoami_ container gives you an idea how labels can be used to configure Traefik.

 It looks like Traefik needs to be restarted when new router rules with new